Cloud Video Surveillance: comparison of the most popular services

 Works with ANY cameras (99% of global brands supported)

-Customizable notifications – you can receive notification for movement, sound, and cameras turning off by email, phone, and also turn on a sound alarm on the Client at a given event
+Customizable notifications – you can receive notification for movement, sound, and cameras turning off by email, phone, and even broadcast on Youtube.

 Flexible interface settings